kbengine/kbengine/kbe/src/lib/python/Doc/library/bz2.rst

       If this attribute is accessed before the end of the stream has been reached, its value will be ``b''``.

+   .. attribute:: needs_input

+      ``False`` if the :meth:`.decompress` method can provide more decompressed data before requiring new uncompressed input.

+      .. versionadded:: 3.5

 One-shot (de)compression